sharmaharsh897/Interview-Assessment/README.md

 # Interview-Assessment

 Q1.
-Middle of Three <br/>
+Middle of Three

-BasicAccuracy: 54.8%Submissions: 64K+Points: 1 <br/>

-Given three distinct numbers A, B and C. Find the number with value in middle (Try to do it with minimum comparisons). <br/>
+Given three distinct numbers A, B and C. Find the number with value in middle (Try to do it with minimum comparisons).
- Example 1:<br/><br/>
+ Example 1:
-Input: A = 978, B = 518, C = 300 Output: 518 Explanation: Since 518>300 and 518<978, so 518 is the middle element.  <br/>
+Input: A = 978, B = 518, C = 300 Output: 518 Explanation: Since 518>300 and 518<978, so 518 is the middle element.
 SOLUTION

     class Solution{